We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 60%

-Why we chose this company: U.S. Bank has the best home equity loan for borrowers with good credit because it offers highly competitive rates for customers with scores of 730 or more.
+Why we chose this company: U.S. Bank (NMLS #402761) has the best home equity loan for borrowers with good credit.
+It offers highly competitive interest rates for customers with scores of 730 or more.

 The company’s home equity loans and HELOCs do not have closing costs.
 Home equity loans have repayment terms of up to 30 years.
-Loan amounts start at $50,000 and go up to 60% of your home equity or $99,999.
+Loan amounts start at $5,000 and go up to 60% of your home equity to a maximum of $750,000 ($1 million in California).

-While HELOCs feature variable rates, you have the option to convert a portion or the total amount of your balance to a fixed rate for up to 20 years.
-In addition to the fixed-rate payment option, any balance you don’t convert into a fixed-rate will continue to have a minimum payment and variable rate.
+While the HELOCs feature variable rates, you can convert a portion of (or the total) amount of your balance to a fixed rate for up to 20 years.
+In addition to having this fixed-rate payment option, any balance you don’t convert to a fixed-rate arrangement will continue to have a minimum payment and variable rate.

 Eligibility requirements

-• Regional availability - not available in Hawaii, Louisiana, New York, Oklahoma and Rhode Island if property is held in a trust
+• Regional availability - Not available in Hawaii, Louisiana, New York, Oklahoma or Rhode Island if property is held in a trust.

 Read U.S. Bank Home Equity review